wfjm/w11/doc/README_known_issues.txt

     are currently not supported and rejected as invalid command.
 Odd byte length records aren't used by OS, if at all, so in practice this limitation isn't relevant.
-- V0.66-2: using two RP06 drives in parallel under 211bsd leads to a hangup of the system after a short time.
-Currently only operation of a single drive works reliably.

 - V0.65-1: ti_rri sometimes crashes in normal rundown (exit or ^D) when a cuff: type rlink is active.
 One gets